Human rights in Moldova

 The condition of human rights in Moldova has come under scrutiny since 2002, and human rights organizations within Moldova and around the world have spoken out against what they feel to be unfair suppression of the independent media, as well as other abuses.

-U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 2" Watchlist" in 2017.
+As of 2024, the U.S. State Department's Office to Monitor and Combat Trafficking in Persons places Moldova on the "Tier 2 Watch List", indicating that while the government is making significant efforts to combat human trafficking, it does not yet fully meet the minimum standards for elimination.